thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 2:00PM on 09 December 2025 or as the situation changes.

 - Flood alert: River Wye in Herefordshire
-- High river levels tomorrow may lead to flooding.
+- High river levels today may lead to flooding.
 Flooding is possible on 09 December 2025 .
 Flooding may affect low lying land and roads along the River Wye from Hay on Wye to Ross on Wye.
 Other locations affected may include the A438 between Letton & Willersey, Byford, Bredwardine & Hereford.
 Road closures & diversions on the A438 may be in force.
-Predicted peaks:- Hay on Wye 3.1m to 3.5m on 09/12 PM, Bredwardine 5.1m to 5.5m on 09/12 PM, Belmont 5.1m to 5.5m on 10/12 AM, Old Wye Bridge 4.5m to 4.9m on 10/12 AM, Mordiford 4.7m to 5.1m on 10/12 AM, Ross on Wye 3.8m to 4.2m on 10/12 AM.
+Predicted peaks:- Hay on Wye 2.8m to 3.2m on 09/12 PM, Bredwardine 4.7m to 5.2m on 09/12 PM, Belmont 4.6m to 5.0m on 10/12 AM, Old Wye Bridge 4.2m to 4.6m on 10/12 AM, Mordiford 4.6m to 5.0m on 10/12 AM, Ross on Wye 3.9m to 4.4m on 10/12 PM.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 10:00AM on 09 December 2025 or as the situation changes.
+This message will be updated by 10:00AM on 10 December 2025 or as the situation changes.

 - Flood alert: Rivers in the Forest of Dean
 - Rising river levels today may lead to flooding.